michelemadonna/dotfiles/Readme.md

 - <kbd>CTRL</kbd> + <kbd>G</kbd> then <kbd>L</kbd> Fuzzy select ref**l**ogs
 - <kbd>CTRL</kbd> + <kbd>G</kbd> then <kbd>W</kbd> Fuzzy select **W**orktrees
 - <kbd>CTRL</kbd> + <kbd>G</kbd> then <kbd>E</kbd> Fuzzy select refs via `git for-**e**ach-ref`

+For a complete list of key combinations for selection, moving/toggling the preview window, and other actions, see the [Keybindings](#5-⌨️-keybindings) section of this README.

 With `fzf-git.sh`, you can use interactive shortcuts to quickly select files, branches, or commit hashes when running `git checkout`: